blgolden/iGenDecModel/README.md

 The iGenDecModel repository contains the go language code for two of the three components for a web based installation.
 In the iGenDecModel/iGenDec directory is the simulation model source code with a few example human readable hjson files.
 In the iGenDec/starter directory is the starter program which is a wrapper written in go to make multiple runs of the iGenDec model, bumping the selection the bull genetic merit of the index components by 1 unit one at a time to estimate the MEV.

 The resulting MEV are suitable for application to expected progeny differences (EPD).

+A third component of iGenDec is the web interaface application maintained in a separate repository, https://github.com/blgolden/igendec.